Benjamin Kear

 Short presentation

 My research focuses on Mesozoic polar biotas (especially marine and terrestrial vertebrates) from the Scandinavian Arctic, Australasia, and elsewhere.
-I also maintain an active research programme investigating climate change impacts on Neogene and extant Australasian marsupial evolution, incorporating analyses of fossils and DNA.
+I also maintain an active research programme investigating climate change impacts on Cenozoic Australasian marsupial evolution, incorporating analyses of fossils and DNA.

 My primary research focus is Mesozoic Polar Palaeontology, which aims to investigate high latitude biotas and bioevents from 252-66 million years ago.
-I am actively engaged in studies based at the Museum of Evolution, as well as numerous externally funded international research programmes.
+I am actively engaged in collections-based studies at The Museum of Evolution, and coordinate numerous externally funded international research programmes.

 Links